IBM/telco-network-cloud-drivers/content/user-guides/administration/security/manage-users.md

 If your environment is connecting to an LDAP managed outside of TNCO, then the system administrator is expected to already understand the connection and user model in use.

-If your LDAP server is installed along with LM helm-foundation and you are a first-time user of any LDAP Client, skip to our example [instructions for LDAP Admin](/user-guides/administration/security/users-ldap-admin).
+If your LDAP server is installed along with TNCO helm-foundation and you are a first-time user of any LDAP Client, skip to our example [instructions for LDAP Admin](/user-guides/administration/security/users-ldap-admin).

 # Pre-requisites